JGSNETO/Learn-Matlab/README.md

 - When you sign assign a handle object to a variable, the variable gets a pointer to the object instead of the object itself.
 Matlab allows two handle variables point to the same handle object.
 - If you want to use the value class method to change a property, it must return the object as an output argument.

+### GUI

+- Graphical User Interface: Is an interface that allows a user to interact with the computer application through various graphical objects, such as icons.
+- Matlab tool to help build gui: App designer
+- Applications based on gui: Apps